And why is Orthodox Easter on a different date than Catholic Easter?

 This practice in the Early Church of celebrating Easter on a weekday was quickly condemned, as most Christians believed Easter should be celebrated on the day of the week that is always associated with Jesus’ resurrection: Sunday.

 According to the norms established by the Council of Nicaea (325) and later adopted for Western Christianity at the Synod of Whitby, Easter Sunday falls each year on the first Sunday following the first full moon after the vernal equinox.
-This year, for example, the vernal equinox falls on Monday, March 20, and the first full moon after that occurs on Tuesday, April 11.
-The Sunday after that is April 16 and so Easter Sunday this year is celebrated on that day.
+This year the vernal equinox falls on Tuesday, March 20, 2018 and the first full moon after that occurs on Saturday, March 31, 2018.
+The Sunday after that is April 1 and so Easter Sunday this year is celebrated on that day.

 This calculation accepted by the Roman Catholic Church and most Protestant communities does not depend on the calculation of Passover according to the Jewish calendar.
 There are several different rules that regulate the Jewish celebration of Passover and Christians decided to differentiate themselves and rely on their own calculations.